Mixture of Experts Meets Decoupled Message Passing: Towards General and Adaptive Node Classification: Conclusion

 We combine the strengths of GNNs and GTs to design a universal node classification model architecture, \model.
 This architecture encapsulates adaptive message passing into expert network blocks, providing flexible encoding capabilities for different types of graphs.
 Extensive experiments demonstrate that, compared to existing GNNs, as well as GTs, \model outperforms in node classification performance, while also adapting to various graph types, showcasing its universality.
 Additionally, our architecture effectively addresses inherent challenges such as over-smoothing and inefficiency.
 In the future, we will further improve the existing architecture by optimizing both the input and structure of the gating networks, while also exploring graphs in more domains.

-\begin{acks} This work was supported in part by the Key R\&D Program of Zhejiang under Grants 2022C01018, by the National Natural Science Foundation of China under Grants U21B2001. \end{acks}
+\begin{acks} This work was supported in part by China Post-Doctoral Science Foundation under Grant 2024M762912, in part by the Post-Doctoral Science Preferential Funding of Zhejiang Province of China under Grant ZJ2024060, in part by the Key R\&D Program of Zhejiang under Grants 2022C01018, in part by the National Natural Science Foundation of China under Grant U21B2001. \end{acks}